 ElectroRecycle has established a tradition of hosting an annual signature event: RecycleFest.
-This event has been built on the success of the previous events held over the past three years in collaboration with the City of Vancouver, Neighbourhood Cleanup Party and the Trout Lake Community Centre Youth Group.
-In 2018, RecycleFest was hosted at Trout Lake and resulted in collection of 1,265 kg of Program Product.
-The advertising reach from this event exceeded one million impressions with a "live on location" event provided by The Peak Radio, as well as extensive support from local community groups and promotion from online blogs and community calendars.
-To encourage reuse as a first step in waste management, the event included Free Geek, a reuse organization dedicated to salvaging old electronics, and the SteamTruck, a mobile repair organization capable of fixing a variety of items including small appliances and power tools.
-With ten different local and sustainable vendors, reuse, and repair organizations in attendance, there was an increase in the overall foot traffic from 2017, and the event's success contributed to a growing audience reach.
+This event has been built on the success of previous events held over the past four years in collaboration with the City of Vancouver, Vancouver Zero Waste Reuse & Recycle and the Trout Lake Community Centre Youth Group.
+RecycleFest was once again hosted at Trout Lake and approximately 555 kg of Program Product was collected.
+The advertising reach from this event exceeded 400,000 impressions with a "live on location" event provided by The Peak Radio, as well as extensive support from local community groups and promotion from online blogs and community calendars.
+The primary focus at Recyclefest this year was to encourage reuse and repair as first steps in waste management.
+We collaborated with Repair Matters, a Vancouver-based organization providing free repair workshops, as well as Free Geek, an organization that focuses on the reuse of electrical and electronic products and accessories.